DmitriyEshenko/accel-ppp-docs/ipoe.rst

      Specifies name of ipset list.
 If L4-Redirect radius attribute is received and it's value is not 0 or '0' then accel-ppp will add client's ip to that ipset name.

+**l4-redirect-on-reject=n**
+    By default is disabled: ``l4-redirect-on-reject=0``

+    Specified time in seconds for creating temporary sessions if radius rejects access and  'ip rule add from ip_addr table l4-redirect-table' rule will be created.

+**l4-redirect-ip-pool=<pool name>**
+    By default not defined.

+    Allocates ip address from specified pool name if radius rejects access.
+Pool must be sets in section `[ippool]`

 **agent-remote-id=<identifier>**
     By default not defined.